WNSY

-WNSY (100.1 FM) is a commercial radio station in northwest Georgia, licensed to Talking Rock.
-It is owned by Davis Broadcasting of Atlanta and it simulcasts WWWE on 1100 kHz in Hapeville.
+WNSY (100.1 FM) is a commercial radio station licensed to Talking Rock, Georgia, owned by Davis Broadcasting of Atlanta.
+The station simulcasts WJZA on 1100 kHz in Hapeville.
 The two stations, along with an Atlanta FM translator station at 101.1 MHz, simulcast a smooth jazz radio format.
-The stations use the dial position of the translator, calling themselves "101.1 WJZA."
+The stations use the dial position of the translator, using the moniker "101.1 WJZA."

 WNSY's transmitter is near Jasper, Georgia, about 50 miles north of metro Atlanta.
-Its broadcast range is most of northwest Georgia, but too far from Atlanta to be heard in the city and its close-in suburbs.

 History

-The station's construction permit was applied for from the Federal Communications Commission in 1995.
-It went on the air as WCHK-FM in 1998.
-The original WCHK-FM 105.5 is now WBZY 105.7 and owned by iHeartMedia.
-The station at 100.1 became oldies Sunny 100 in 1999.
+The station's construction permit was applied for from the Federal Communications Commission in 1995, and went on the air as WCHK-FM in 1998.
+The station at 100.1 became oldies "Sunny 100" in 1999.

 In January 2007, Davis Broadcasting of Columbus, Georgia, completed the purchase of WNSY and WCHK.
-WNSY, Sunny 100 went off the air on the morning of January 22, 2007, and returned on February 1 with the simulcast of WLKQ, carrying Regional Mexican programming.
+WNSY, Sunny 100 went off the air on the morning of January 22, 2007, and returned on February 1 with the simulcast of WLKQ, carrying a regional Mexican format.

-Listeners to Sunny 100 were surprised by the loss of the station.
-For the next 14 months, only two FM stations in Northwest Georgia carried any sort of oldies genre: WATG "95.7 The Ridge" in Rome and WSRV "97.1 The River" in Atlanta, both under the classic hits format.